 (f) EHR Proficiency Requirement.

 1. Demonstrating EHR Proficiency.
-On or after January 1, 2015, an applicant for an initial full license must demonstrate proficiency in the use of electronic health records (EHR), as required by M.G.L. c.
+An applicant for an initial full license must demonstrate proficiency in the use of electronic health records (EHR), as required by M.G.L. c.
 112, § 2.
 An applicant shall demonstrate proficiency in the use of EHR once, and in one of the following ways:

 a.
 Participation in a Meaningful Use program as an eligible professional;